-- Mrs Petraea Heynike was appointed member of the Executive Board effective 1 March 2009. - On 31 December 2009, the Executive Board was made up of thirteen members. - Other benefits include car allowance, contribution towards health insurance premiums and expatriate benefits (if applicable). - Nestlé S.A. shares received as part of the Short-Term Bonus are valued at the average closing price of the last ten trading days of January 2010, discounted by 16.038% to account for the three-year blocking period. - Stock Options granted in 2009 are disclosed at the Black-Scholes value of the time of grant which corresponds to CHF 4.85. - Performance Share Units granted in 2009 are disclosed at the fair value based on the Nestlé S.A. share on 31 January 2009, which corresponds to CHF 41.72. - The valuation of equity compensation plans mentioned in this report differs in some respect from compensation disclosures in Note 27.1 of the Consolidated Financial Statements of the Nestlé Group, which have been prepared in accordance with International Financial Reporting Standards (IFRS). - Please also refer to Note 17 of the Consolidated Financial Statements of the Nestlé Group 2009.
+- On 31 December 2010, the Executive Board consisted of thirteen members. - Mr Jean-Marc Duvoisin was appointed member of the Executive Board effective 1 January 2010. - Mr Doreswamy (Nandu) Nandkishore was appointed member of the Executive Board effective 1 October 2010. - Mr Richard T. Laube left the Executive Board effective 31 August 2010; all remaining compensation until the end of the termination period is included in the above amounts. - Other benefits include car allowance, contribution towards health insurance premiums, long-term service awards and expatriate benefits as well as an end of employment payment to one member of the Executive Board. - Nestlé S.A. shares received as part of the Short-Term Bonus are valued at the average closing price of the last ten trading days of January 2011, discounted by 16.038% to account for the three-year blocking period. - Stock Options granted in 2010 are disclosed at the fair value at grant date which corresponds to CHF 6.70. - Performance Share Units granted in 2010 are disclosed at the fair value at grant, which corresponds to CHF 55.81. - Restricted Stock Units granted in 2010 are disclosed at the fair value at grant, which correspond to CHF 50.74 and CHF 48.71 for the grants in March and October respectively. - The valuation of equity compensation plans mentioned in this report differs in some respect from compensation disclosures in Note 11 of the 2010 Consolidated Financial Statements of the Nestlé Group, which have been prepared in accordance with International Financial Reporting Standards (IFRS). - Please also refer to Note 20.1 of the 2010 Consolidated Financial Statements of the Nestlé Group.